florist-notes/nasa_stf/README.md

 ## Solution:
 <img src="./img/solution.jpg"><a> </a>

 We propose an end-to-end platform for real time detection, prediction and awarenesss for fire hazard/ wild fires.
-Our solution is subdivided into 4 parts and the Flow of our solution is:
+Our solution is subdivided into 4 parts and the flow of our solution is:

 `Detection:` We have 4 data sources for detection of fire and they are namely:

-- <b>Satellite Data:</b> NASA {FIMRS, OpenNEX, GeoNEX} & NOAA Data, Jaxa, CSA MOPITT and ESA Data to detect wild fires in almost real time.
-This is our first point of data collection for wildfires from satellite view.
+- <b>Satellite Data:</b> NASA {FIMRS, OpenNEX, GeoNEX} & NOAA Data, Jaxa, CSA-MOPITT and ESA Data to detect wild fires in almost real time.
+This is our first point of data collection of wildfires from satellite view.

-- <b>Crowdsourced Data:</b> Anyone who knows of/ comes across any fire hazard / smoke in a volatile area can click a picture and send it over with GPS location (latitude, longitude) to report the incident and it will be sent to the fire department and updated in the visualization board for others to see and be aware of.<br /><br />
+- <b>Crowdsourced Data:</b> Anyone who knows of or comes across any fire hazard / smoke in a volatile/flammable area can click a picture and send it over with GPS location (latitude, longitude) to report the incident and it will be sent to the fire department(/concerned authority) and will be updated in the visualization board for others to see and be aware of the incident.<br /><br />
-To avoid false alarms we run an object classification CNN model on the picture and if our deep learning model detects it to be smoke/fire/fumes/burning then only it will be reported.
+To avoid false alarms we run an object classification CNN model on the picture and if our deep learning model detects it to be smoke/fire/fumes/burning then it will be reported otherwise discarded.

 - <b>[Future Scope] Sensor Data:</b> IOT sensors with cameras will be placed in strategic locations in wildlife sanctuaries/ national parks which will be embedded with our state of the art vision systems and infrared imaging powered by artificial intelligence/ deep learning to detect smokes and fire.
 The strategic locations will be found with data analysis of past data for starting point (latitude, longitude) of the wild fires.